omnibor/spec/spec/SPEC.md

 and the recursive set of input artifacts to each input artifact, all the way down the graph.

-Concretely the Artifact Dependency Graph (ADG) of an artifact is the Input Manifest Identifier of Artifact together with a collection of Input Manifests which includes:
+Concretely the Artifact Dependency Graph (ADG) of an Artifact is:

+- The set of Input Manifests defined by:
+  -  The Input Manifest of the Artifact
+  -  Any Input Manifest referenced in an Input Manifest in the set
 - The Input Manifest Identifier of the Artifact
-- A collection of Input Manifests which contains the set of Input Manifests defined by:
-  - The Input Manifest of the Artifact
-  - Any Input Manifest referenced in an Input Manifest in the set.

 ## Annexes

 - [Annex A - File System Storage](SPEC-annex-A-filesystem-storage.md)